RackunSec/Demon-App-Store/README.md

 ![Demon App Store Logo](images/app-store-logo.png)

-Finally, the Demon LINUX App Store is here!
+Finally, the Demon App Store is here!
 This, technically, should work with any Debian 10 distribution.
 ## The Store UI
 ![Demon App Store Screenshot](images/screenshot-app-store.png)